5 Things to Know BEFORE Moving to Louisburg, NC

 The crime rate in Louisburg is relatively high.
 Your chances of becoming a victim of either violent or property crime in Louisburg is one in 21, meaning 89% of cities in North Carolina have a lower crime rate than Louisburg.
 With roughly 3,000, Louisburg's crime rate is very high compared to other places of similar population size.

-Your chance of becoming a victim of property crime in Louisburg is one in 26, which is a rate of 39 per one thousand.
+Your chance of becoming a victim of property crime in Louisburg is one in 36.
 Property crimes include burglary, larceny, motor vehicle theft, and arson.

 Violent Crimes: